minvws/nl-covid19-notification-app-website/_questions/en/28-melding-24-uur-geen-controle.md

 layout: content
 index: 1
 set: 4
-title: Wat moet ik doen met deze melding over 24 uur geen controle door de app?
-published: false
+title: What should I do if I receive a notification about 24 hours with no checks by the app?
 lang: en
 categories:
 - en